 In an effort to help students and their families recover from the pandemic, Edgecombe Community College has created a new scholarship program called the Edgecombe Pledge.
 Beginning in the Fall 2021 semester and extending through the Spring 2023 semester, this unique initiative will fund in-state tuition and fees for all qualifying students.

-This is a last-dollar program, which means that it will pay for tuition and fees after all other sources of funding are exhausted.
+This program will pay for tuition and fees after all other sources of funding are exhausted.
 Funds to be used first are available from Federal Pell Grants, the North Carolina Longleaf Commitment Grant, additional federal and state programs, Golden LEAF Foundation, State Employees Credit Union, and other private sources for scholarships, such as those offered by the Edgecombe Community College Foundation.

 The College is deeply grateful for federal and state dollars that have been made available to support this effort.
 Our sincere hope is that students and their families, bolstered by this additional assistance, will be better prepared to move forward out of the pandemic and emerge stronger for the future.

 Students who are seeking degrees must be North Carolina residents, they must complete the Free Application for Federal Student Aid (FAFSA), and they must complete an ECC Application for Admission.
 In addition: